nekt/csaw_esc_2015/esc2015_phase1.md

 Teams are asked to submit their qualification report to `csaw-esc at isis.poly.edu` **(also CC the ESC challenge leader: Nektarios)** by **September 25, 2015**.
-The qualified teams will be announced on September 27, 2015 and the final report is due November 8, 2015.
+The qualified teams will be announced on September 27, 2015 and the final report is due **November 10, 2015 at 23:59 EST**.
 Finalists will compete on-site in New York during the Cyber Security Awareness Week (November 12-14, 2015).
 Teams can register at `csaw.engineering.nyu.edu/esc/register` (alternative form if the main link is not available `goo.gl/forms/1jhR8gSe2M`) *UPDATE*: Registration is now closed.